Being a cheerleading coach comes with a lot of responsibility!

 There are many Facebook groups dedicated to cheerleading coaches.
 Simply search for them and you will find tons to join.
 Every group has its own purpose and rules, but most are amazing sources for information!

-We’ve got the newsletter part covered, as we send out a free email newsletter every Sunday.
+We’ve got this part covered, as we send out a free email newsletter every week.
 You don’t have to do anything, just sign up and get the latest news straight to your inbox!

 3. Social media